fooooter/drain/README.md

 - `global_response_headers` - it's a list of key-value pairs, which stand for default response headers appended to every `response_headers` HashMap.
+- `access_control`:
-- `access_control` - here you can control, which resources will be returned to the client and which won't through a list of key-value pairs.
+  * `list` - here you can control, which resources will be returned to the client and which won't through a list of key-value pairs.
   In order to deny access to a resource, type "deny" (default action is "allow").
-If you deny access, the client will get a 404 error, but this will be changeable in the future.
 It uses Glob UNIX shell-like path syntax.
+  * `deny_action` - it's an unsigned integer corresponding to either 404 or 403 HTTP status codes, which will be returned by the server alongside the page corresponding to each status if access to the resource is denied.
+For safety reasons, the default is 404, so that a client won't know if the resource is unavailable or access to it is denied.
 - `bind` - bind host and port to the server.
 - `dynamic_pages` - holds a list of every dynamic page available, so if you create one, be sure to specify it here!
 - `dynamic_pages_library` - a path to the dynamic library for dynamic pages.